alexharris0214/MultithreadedWordWrap/README.md

 # Design
 ### Reading Inputs: ###
 - We first validate the inputs within our main method.
 The first thing to check is the number of inputs.
 If we have one additional input, we know to work with standard input.
 If we have two additional inputs, the next thing to check is whether the third input is either a file or a directory.
 We use a statbuf struct to perform this check, and then proceed to call our normalize method with the proper inputs.
-Finally, if we have three aditionall inputs, we know we have an additional flag that indicates recursve directory traversal mode.
-In this case, we parse the flag to determine the number of threads to use for the recrusive directory traversal.
+Finally, if we have three additional inputs, we know we have an additional flag that indicates recursive directory traversal mode.
+In this case, we parse the flag to determine the number of threads to use for the recursive directory traversal.
 - (Normalize parameters described later in test plan).
 - If no additional inputs were passed into our program, we exit with EXIT_FAILURE.

 ### Working with Threads ###
-- In our main method, we first initailize the number of threads for the file worker method, which takes care of normalizing the files within a root direcotory and it's sub directories, and the number of threads for the directory worker method, which takes care of traversing the directories and sending files to the fileworker for it to work on.
+- In our main method, we first initialize the number of threads for the file worker method, which takes care of normalizing the files within a root directory and it's subdirectories, and the number of threads for the directory worker method, which takes care of traversing the directories and sending files to the fileworker for it to work on.
 - The way these two workers correlate is with use of a fileQueue.
-- The directory worker contains a directoryQueue, which is locked so only one thread can enqeueu and deqeue at a time.
+- The directory worker contains a directoryQueue, which is locked so only one thread can enqueue and dequeue at a time.
 - Whenever the directory worker encounters a directory file, it enqueue's it onto the directory queue, for another thread to pick it up.
 If it encounters a regular file, it enqueues it onto the file queue.
-- The file worker will then pick up any files from the fileQueue, one thread at at time, and begin to call the normalize method and place it's output in the correct spot.
+- The file worker will then pick up any files from the fileQueue, one thread at a time, and begin to call the normalize method and place it's output in the correct spot.
-- The fileWorker threads will repeat this process untill the fileQueue is empty AND the directory queue is closed, meaning that there are no more files coming into the queueu.
+- The fileWorker threads will repeat this process until the fileQueue is empty AND the directory queue is closed, meaning that there are no more files coming into the queue.
-- The dirQueue threads will repeat untill the directoryQueue is empty AND there are no active directory threads currently traversing a directory, signaling that there are no more subdirectories/files to be read.
+- The dirQueue threads will repeat until the directoryQueue is empty AND there are no active directory threads currently traversing a directory, signaling that there are no more subdirectories/files to be read.
+- The locking mechanism lies within the queue's enqueue and dequeue method.
+Since there were multiple parts of the directory and file worker that could be worked on asynchronous, it was better to leave the mutual exclusion logic within the enqueue and dequeue methods since they were responsible for accessing and modifying the queues in order to minimize lock and unlock calls.
+- The threads (both file and directory) are created and joined within the main method and do not return any values

 ### Calling Normalize Method ###